anhvir/c207/README.md

   Instructions this week:
 ---------------
-  * Follow the instruction in LMS.Workshop.Week8
+  * For this week's lab, follow the instruction in LMS.Workshop.Week8.
+All the files needed for the lab are supplied there.
-  * Then, spend some time to inspect graph.c
+  * Then, spend some time to inspect `graph.c`
   * `graph.c` is the solution for week 7 lab, you just need to download this file and include it in your lab week 7 folder. `SPECIAL FEATURE:` I included 2 options for Dijkstra's, one of which is exactly as the pseudocode shown in the lecture, which can help you to see that there is not much difference between a pseudocode and a C function :-).
 This implementation of Dijkstra's also prints out all shortest paths.
   * `week7_git_solution.zip` is a folder that contains all files needed for week 7 solution.
 You shouldn't need this one.
-It is useful only if ou have lost all of your week 7 files.
+It is useful only if you have lost all of your week 7 files.

 How to use this github site?